-- 7. (Bicycle) Parking.
-Provide bicycle parking and storage capacity to new buildings as follows: (a) multi-unit residential one enclosed storage space per occupant for 30% of planned occupancy; (b) retail one secure enclosed bicycle storage space per new retail worker for 10% of planned occupancy; and (c) nonresidential other than retail at least one secure, enclosed bicycle storage space per new occupant for 10% of planned occupancy. - 8.
-Pedestrian Comfort.
-Use street lighting and trees as vertical elements to define the public realm and make the pedestrian feel safer and more comfortable.
-Add benches, trash and recycling bins, and planters to transform streets into places and prompt pedestrians to linger. - 9.
-Public Spaces.
+- 7. Public Spaces.
 Include at least one outdoor public space within Centers that acts as a welldefined outdoor room.
 Edges are characterized by landscaping, density, and use patterns changes.
-Situate public spaces requiring a great deal of acreage such as schools and play fields where they can be shared. - 10.
+Situate public spaces requiring a great deal of acreage such as schools and play fields where they can be shared. - 8.
 Sidewalks.
 Provide space along sidewalks for a variety of activity zones.
 Maintain a minimum clear walkway of 5' along sidewalks.
 Support different zones of walkers, such as window shoppers, people leisurely strolling, and people walking briskly.
 Providing space on the sidewalk for restaurant dining is encouraged to activate the public space.
-Extending sidewalk dining into the on-street parking zone, also known as a "parklet," quickly and affordably optimizes retail opportunities. - 11.
+Extending sidewalk dining into the on-street parking zone, also known as a "parklet," quickly and affordably optimizes retail opportunities. - 9.
 Storefronts.
 Design projects so that 80% of the ground floor is within 5' of the front property line.
 Include un-tinted transparent storefront windows and/or doors covering at least 60% of the wall area between 3' and 8' above sidewalk on buildings with ground floor retail or office uses.
 Extend storefront windows 8' to 14' above the sidewalk.
 Provide at least one entrance for each 50' of linear shopfront frontage.
-Shade shopfronts from above with an appurtenance like an awning or arcade. - 12.
+Shade shopfronts from above with an appurtenance like an awning or arcade. - 10.
 Transportation.
 Provide routes for multiple modes of transportation, and provide non-motorized alternatives to those under the driving age, to those who do not have an automobile, and to senior citizens.
-Design streets in Town & Village Centers to be walkable first while also serving cars and emergency vehicles.
+Design streets in Centers to be walkable first while also serving cars and emergency vehicles.
 Design street networks to allow pedestrians, cyclists, and motorists to move safely and comfortably through neighborhoods.
 Integrate narrow curb-to-curb cross sections, street trees, on-street parking, buildings close to the street edge, and tight turning radii at the street corners to slow traffic and create highly walkable environments.

-- Town & Village Centers (pages 77-78)
+- Town & Village Centers

-- Gateways (pages 79-80)
+- Gateways

-- Regional Circulation Corridors (pages 81-82)
+- Regional Circulation Corridors

-- Trails (pages 83-84)
+- Trails